Eladahan20/School-Managment-System/readme.txt

+This is aschool managment app for manageres.
+Submitted for John Bryce Course FS course 2017.

 1.Inside 'app' directory you will find the file 'config.php', which contains the address of the main URLS used in this application. change it according to your workaround.